jmanuel1/personal-website/_posts/2020-07-21-notes-on-investing.md

     history once again demonstrated that the spoils went not to technology's makers, but to its users."
 - How to tell when you're entering a bubble
-  - "technological or financial "displacement," excessive use of credit, amnesia for the last bubble, and the flood of new investors who swallow plausible stories in place of doing the hard math."
+  - "technological or financial 'displacement,' excessive use of credit, amnesia for the last bubble, and the flood of new investors who swallow plausible stories in place of doing the hard math."
+  - *You can't tell when you're entering a bubble, though.* These indicators can be seen after the fact.

 ### Busts: Crashes and Pessimism